 I use violets to make pretty purplish blue jelly which has a lightly sweet flavor.
 I also like to dry violet flowers and include them in powders or save them for tea.
 Fresh violet leaves and flowers are used in spring salads.

 Try making a violet vinegar by collecting several cups of the blossoms and putting them into a large glass jar.
 Cover with a light white wine vinegar - like rice wine vinegar.
 Let this steep for several weeks.
 The longer you can let it sit, the better.
-After at least 3 weeks, you can start using the vinegar.
-Strain if you'd like, or use with the flowers.
-This is very nice on salad or as part of a marinade.
+After at least 3 weeks, you can start using the

 Now that spring is really here, I'm sure it will zip by in a flash.
 But while it's here - I'll be picking my violets!